Policies and Guidelines for Employers

 Employers recruiting Columbia University Mailman School of Public Health students are asked to follow the following offer guidelines.
 Employers are encouraged to accommodate reasonable student requests to extend offer deadlines.

-- All offers extended to previous summer interns or as a result of 2019 summer or fall recruiting efforts should be held open until October 25, 2019.
+- All full-time job offers extended to previous summer interns or as a result of 2022 summer or fall recruiting efforts should be held open until October 21, 2022.

-Exploding offers (i.e. requiring students to decide on a job offer within a specific deadline or else have the offer rescinded) are prohibited.
+Exploding offers (i.e. requiring students to decide on a job offer within a specific, 24-48 hour deadline or else have the offer rescinded) are prohibited.
 Sign-on bonuses should be honored whenever the student accepts the offer.

 Employers are required to provide students with 72 business hours’ notice of a second round interview date, and must accommodate student requests for alternate second-round interview dates if students present a legitimate scheduling conﬂict (i.e. class, work assignment or previously scheduled interview).